hinata9276/FPGA_SC/MATLAB(new)/MNIST_SC/readme.md

-Step to reproduce the MATLAB simulation
+Steps to reproduce the MATLAB simulation

-1) extract the zip files:
+1) Extract the zip files:

    -> multiwaitbar.m is for showing progress (to lessen the programmer's anxiety)

    -> schedule_MNISTnet2_trimmedOpClk stored the MNIST CNN information in the SC domain

-   -> skip the gz files as it will be automatically unzipped in the simulation script
+   -> skip the gz files as they will be automatically unzipped in the simulation script

-2) open the SC_MNIST_Sim.mlx
+2) Open the SC_MNIST_Sim.mlx.
+You may need to change the associated directories before running the live script.

+3) All the SC functions are contained in the Appendix section in the live script.